Who is behind PTEC?

 What will be visible?

-Based on the completed turbine manufacturer selection process, there is likely to be between 20 and 25 platforms with surface piercing elements installed at the development site, over 2.5km (1.3 nautical miles) offshore.
+Based on the current turbine manufacturer selection process, there is likely to be between 20 and 25 platforms with surface piercing elements installed at the development site, over 2.5km (1.3 nautical miles) offshore.
 It is anticipated that there will be six navigational markers on the perimeter of the site.
 There will also be buoys to mark the position of the turbines.
 The onshore project substation/control room at Flowers Brook will be a small building designed and sited sensitively to minimise visual impact.

 All onshore and foreshore works will avoid the Area of Outstanding Natural Beauty (AONB) and Heritage Coast designations.